Interpretable bilinear attention network with domain adaptation improves drug-target prediction: Methods

-\textbf{Implementation.} DrugBAN is implemented in PyTorch 1.7.1 \cite{paszke2017automatic}.
+\textbf{Implementation.} DrugBAN is implemented in Python 3.8 and PyTorch 1.7.1 \cite{paszke2017automatic}, along with functions from DGL 0.7.1 \cite{wang2019dgl}, DGLlifeSci 0.2.8 \cite{dgllife}, Scikit-learn 1.0.2 \cite{scikit-learn}, Numpy 1.20.2 \cite{harris2020array}, Pandas 1.2.4 \cite{reback2021pandas} and RDKit 2021.03.2 \cite{rdk}.
 The batch size is set to be 64 and the Adam optimizer is used with a learning rate of 5e-5.
 We allow the model to run for at most 100 epochs for all datasets.
 The best performing model is selected at the epoch giving the best AUROC score on the validation set, which is then used to evaluate the final performance on the test set.
 The protein feature encoder consists of three 1D-CNN layers with the number of filters [128, 128, 128] and kernel sizes [3, 6, 9].
 The drug feature encoder consists of three GCN layers with hidden dimensions [128, 128, 128].
 The maximum allowed sequence length for protein is set to be 1200, and the maximum allowed number of atoms for drug molecule is 290.
 In the bilinear attention module, we only employ two attention heads to provide better interpretability.
 The latent embedding size $k$ is set to be 768 and the sum pooling window size $s$ is 3.
 The number of hidden neurons in the fully connected decoder is 512.
 Our model performance is not sensitive to hyperparameter settings.
-The configuration details and sensitivity analysis are provided in Supplementary \hyperref[sec:hyper]{S3}.
+The configuration details and sensitivity analysis are provided in Supplementary Section 3.
+We also present a scalability study in Supplementary Section 7.